katiemorri/RYR1/README.md

 `npm run dev`

 ## Build
 Due to an old quirk of GitHub Pages, it currently builds to the `/docs` folder.
+Build with `npm run build`

 ## Source
 [RYR1 Protein from RCSB](https://www.rcsb.org/structure/8X48)